 1. Save money

 The primary benefit of a remote doorman system is cost savings.
-Using Virtual Doorman could cost less than employing a human doorman, especially for small apartment buildings with fewer than 40 units.
+Using a Virtual Doorman could cost less than employing a human doorman, especially for small apartment buildings with fewer than 40 units.
 With a digital doorman, you won’t have to worry about interviewing candidates, putting doormen on payroll, or replacing employees.

 2. Add value